 Magento 2 Open Source Edition (formerly Magento 2 Community edition) is a Magento 2 platform that is available for everyone to download and install for free.
-Admin users can make configuration adjustments to the software to meet the specific requirements of their companies.
-To access particular advanced functionality, merchants can extend the basic features of Magento 2 Open Source Edition with specially designed modules, such as those listed in our catalog.
+One of the main Magento advantages is that admin users can make configuration adjustments to the software to meet the specific requirements of their companies.
+But one of the Magento 2 disadvantages is that to access particular advanced functionality, merchants can extend the basic features of Magento 2 Open Source Edition with specially designed modules, such as those listed in our catalog.

 #2.
 Adobe Commerce

 Adobe Commerce Edition (previously known as Magento 2 Enterprise, Magento 2 Commerce, or Magento Commerce On-Premise) gives users rich out-of-the-box features, an unlimited ability to customize, and seamless third-party integrations.
 It’s important that you can also get 24/7 email support.
 You cannot download Adobe Commerce for free.

 Adobe Commerce contains features for corporate account management and customer support, company credit management, customized catalogs, and price lists, as well as tools for fast ordering and processing of online requests for quote.

 Moreover, this Magento 2 edition offers one more outstanding feature – Content Staging – which allows creating, previewing, and scheduling a wide range of content updates directly from the Admin panel of your store.
 Content Staging can be used to create a dynamic page that changes automatically throughout the year on scheduled dates.

 Commonly, Magento Open Source is not used for B2B as Magento 2 Commerce Edition suits more for B2B enterprises and stores with high customer traffic, large product catalogs, wide global presence, or high business complexity.

 #3.
 Adobe Commerce Cloud Edition